Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

 Technical Implementation: Building Your File

+Place the file at the root: https://example.com/llms.txt.
 Ensure your robots.txt allows access to it.

-The standard also supports an optional section for a "concise" summary—a single file that compresses your entire site into less than 10,000 tokens for rapid ingestion.
+The standard also supports an optional section for a concise summary: a single file that compresses your entire site into less than 10,000 tokens for rapid ingestion.

-Comparison: sitemap.xml vs. llms.txt
+sitemap.xml vs. llms.txt

 Feature